Boubacar Kamara: International career

 Kamara was eligible to play for the national teams of France through birth, and Senegal through his family heritage.
 He played youth football for France at U17, U18, U19, U20 and U21 levels.
 Featuring in the 2019 FIFA U-20 World Cup and the 2021 UEFA European Under-21 Championship for France.

-In 2022, Kamara was contacted directly by Senegal manager Aliou Cissé to convince him to declare for the Senegalese team after their 2021 Africa Cup of Nations victory to fill the space of aging midfielders Idrissa Gueye and Cheikhou Kouyaté.
+In 2022, Kamara was contacted directly by Senegal manager Aliou Cissé to convince him to declare for the Senegalese team after their 2021 Africa Cup of Nations victory to fill the space of ageing midfielders Idrissa Gueye and Cheikhou Kouyaté.

 However, despite Cissé stating that there was an "agreement in principle" between the parties, on 19 May 2022, Kamara was selected in the France first team for the first time.
-Kamara made his debut on 6 June 2022, as a second half substitute in a 1–1 away UEFA Nations League draw against Croatia, thus committing his international future to France.
+22-year-old Kamara made his debut on 6 June 2022, as a second half substitute in a 1–1 away UEFA Nations League draw against Croatia, thus committing his international future to France.

+Style of play

+Predominantly a defensive midfielder, Kamara can also occasionally be deployed as a centre-back, having previously played in this position during his youth career.

+While at Marseille, Kamara received praise for his awareness and positioning, as well as his ability to win 50–50 duels and regain position in the final third of the pitch.
+With Aston Villa, Kamara functioned as a playmaker, providing distribution to his teammates.
+He would frequently drop back to a centre-back position when the team were defending and take long touches to slow down play.

 Personal life

 Kamara was born in France to a Senegalese father and a French mother.
 Kamara has been a supporter of OM since he was a child after going to the Stade Vélodrome with his mother Cathy.
-He has a son, Leeroy, with Coralie Porrovecchio.
+He has two sons and a daughter with Coralie Porrovecchio.
+According to the BBC, Kamara is a Muslim.